uviclibraries/latex/act-5.md

     \date{\today}  % it can be customized
     ```

 This will not create a title slide just yet.
-For that, you need to create the document with `\begin{document}`, and then start a new slide with \being{frame}`.
+For that, you need to create the document with `\begin{document}`, and then start a new slide with `\begin{frame}`.
 You can then tell LaTex to add a title page with `\titlepage`.

 ```
 \begin{document}